Setting up an Account

 Q: Do I have to pay taxes on my account earnings?

-A: Earnings on your STABLE Account grow free of federal and Missouri state income taxes.
+A: Earnings on your STABLE Account grow free of federal and state of Missouri income taxes.
 The earnings remain tax-free even when you withdraw them, so long as you spend the money on Qualified Disability Expenses.

 Q: Are my MO ABLE contributions tax deductible?

 A: Yes!
-Single tax filers can deduct up to $8,000 of contributions, and joint tax filers can deduct up to $16,000 of contributions.
+Single tax filers can deduct up to $8,000 of contributions, and joint tax filers can deduct up to $16,000 of contributions on their State of Missouri income tax filings.
+In addition, a portion of the Beneficiary’s own contributions may be eligible for the federal Saver’s Credit.

 PICKING YOUR INVESTMENT OPTIONS